-With Windows NT, we have to walk the path between not over promoting the product as "Turbo Windows", but promoting it sufficiently to ensure that channel invests in training and support, and that the appropriate channel invests in training and support, and that the appropriate customers evaluate and design in Windows NT.
-I.e. the real metrics we use should be: training & certification goals, design wins for client & server, server unit sales.
+With Windows NT, we have to walk the path between not over-promoting the product as "Turbo Windows", but promoting it sufficiently to ensure that channel invests in training and support, and that the appropriate customers evaluate and design in Windows NT.
+I.e. the real metrics we use should be: training & certification goals, design wins for client &server, server unit sales.
 It is not a goal to achieve artificially high client sales (e.g. large per system OEM deals etc.).
 We need to ensure that our internal and external communications accurately reflect the above.

 We should be explicitly working wherever possible with "solution partners", encouraging them to invest, and to see Windows NT as an opportunity.
-We should be involving Windows NT sympathetic Systems Integrator OEMs on very large, support intensive bids.
-In order of Windows NT sympathy, these OEMs are: DEC, ICL, Siemens, Olivetti.
-The subs should establish good working relationships with these companies.
+We should be involving Windows NT sympathetic Systems Integrator CEMs on very large, support intensive bids.
+In order of Windows NT sympathy, these OEMs are: DEC, ICL, Siemens, Olivetti, The Subs should establish good working relationships with these companies.

 Forecasting Guidelines: Forecast conservatively.
-The goal for Windows NT is not units per se, but infrastructure and design wins that will set us up for increased volume in FY'95 and beyond.
+The goal for WindowsNT is not units per se, but infrastructure and design wins that will set us up for increased volume in FY'95 and beyond.

-Competition: UNIX, Netware (particularly as Novell tries to reposition it as an application server), IBM & OS/2 2.0 Challenges: Unrealistically high expectations in the market, growing the infrastructure and channel expertise.
-3. NT Related Products:
+Competition: UNIX, Netware (particularly as Novell tries to reposition it as an application server), IBM & OS/2 2.0

+Key Challenges: Unrealistically high expectations in the market.
+Growing the infrastructure and channel expertise.

+5. NT Related Products:

-can Hermes - this is a hot product with out customers, and we open doors with it.
-However we should not expect it to ship until end of CY'94, and we should be careful not to get carried too far with the product.
-Customers want it to solve all their systems management problems.
-We should be clear what it does not do.
+Hermes - this is a hot product with customers, and we can open doors with it.
+However we should not expect it to ship until end of CY94, and we should be careful not to get carried too far with the product.
+Customers want it to solve all their systems management problems - we should be clear what it does not do.
 We are working to ensure that the SI OEMs integrate Hermes into their solution, so we can involve these entities when the customer wants an all encompassing solution.